 However, the amount of clean, low carbon electricity being produced is decreasing as nuclear power units come offline without replacement.
 As of 2022, less than 25% of the electricity in the European Union is generated by nuclear power and the UK has only 8 operating power stations, providing less than 20% of our electricity mix.

 Unlike all other technologies (power generation from fossil fuels or renewables) the nuclear option will enable us to be self-sufficient, providing security of supply with a ready source of low carbon energy to meet our growing electricity needs for years to come.

 The nuclear option is not linked to market prices for oil and gas and is, at the very least, cost competitive with other forms of electricity production in the UK.
 It should be noted that in France, where nuclear power generation is the dominant technology, the price for electricity per kilowatt/hour to the consumer is just over half of what we pay in the UK.

-Nuclear power is clean, environmentally friendly and immediately convertible into energy for the National Grid.
-It has the advantage of not producing CO2 emissions and other chemical pollutants that arise from burning of fossil fuels.
+Nuclear power is clean and immediately convertible into energy for the National Grid.
+It has the advantage of not producing long lived greenhouse gas emissions or other chemical pollutants that are released to the air from the burning of fossil fuels.

 The design of new build power plants is “passively” safe; they shut themselves down without the need for additional systems if any abnormality of operation occurs.

 Energy density matters

 The laws of physics need to be understood in that electrical energy is converted from energy of motion of three fundamentally different phenomena.

 Renewable energy results from slow water or wind speeds in comparison to the binding energy of electron for combustion or the fermi energy of a particle from nuclear fission.

 Technological performance is a secondary consideration.